Report a stray dog

 We run a lost and found dog service which handles the recovery and kennelling of stray dogs found within the Horsham District boundary.
 Horsham District Council does not have a dog warden.

-We work with Hammerpond Kennels to provide a place to which a stray dog can be taken, and run a collection service during office hours where a report of a stray dog is made to the council provided the dog is contained.
+We work with an approved kennels to provide a place to which a stray dog can be taken, and run a collection service 24 hours a day where a report of a stray dog is made to the council provided the dog is contained.

 If a stray dog has an identity chip or tag, attempts will be made to return the dog to its home.
 If a stray dog has no identity chip or tag, it will be seized, kennelled and the owner has to pay the release fee before the dog is returned.

-If you find a stray dog, please report it to us so we can help:
+If you find a stray dog, please report it to our kennels on 07512 089777 so we can help:

 You will be asked to provide the following information: